It’s a question we hear often from our students: Should I take the ACT or SAT?

 - Extensive voc abulary.
 Scored very high on the PSAT reading section

 While these are generalizations, they do help paint a picture of which type of student tends to do better on which exam.
-Interested in a personalized, in-depth analysis to figure out which one is right for you?
-Contact Streamline Tutors today for a free diagnostics test!
+If you want to make sure which test is the better fit and live in the Baltimore area, sign up for a free diagnostics test here!